joesb/helios360/content/deliver/service-delivery.md

 ### 1. Consultation{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }

   Objectives, capabilities, and resources:
   Understand the business.
 Understand the team.
 Understand the client.
 Understand the users.
-Understand the project.{.margin-inline-start-vlg .paragraph-narrow}
+Understand the project.{.padding-inline-start-vlg .paragraph-narrow}

 ### 2. Design{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }

-  Drawing on extensive experience, design a bespoke strategy for effective client service delivery.{.margin-inline-start-vlg .paragraph-narrow}
+  Drawing on extensive experience, design a bespoke strategy for effective client service delivery.{.padding-inline-start-vlg .paragraph-narrow}

 ### 3. Planning{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }

   Develop a thoroughgoing plan, with a view across the project from inception through delivery to live service and eventual sunset.
-Detail for what's now, alignment on what's next, and perspective on what's later.{.margin-inline-start-vlg .paragraph-narrow}
+Detail for what's now, alignment on what's next, and perspective on what's later.{.padding-inline-start-vlg .paragraph-narrow}

 ### 4. Execution{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }

   Do it.
-Enabling skilled people to do things with great skill as one team, with full ongoing support, and continual review and re-planning.{.margin-inline-start-vlg .paragraph-narrow}
+Enabling skilled people to do things with great skill as one team, with full ongoing support, and continual review and re-planning.{.padding-inline-start-vlg .paragraph-narrow}

 ### 5. Evaluation{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }

   It's never fully over, you're always learning.
-Use data and metrics to evaluate what's worked and what hasn't and be even better next time.{.margin-inline-start-vlg .paragraph-narrow}
+Use data and metrics to evaluate what's worked and what hasn't and be even better next time.{.padding-inline-start-vlg .paragraph-narrow}

   Our approach is flexible and tailored to your business needs, your sector specialism, and your client context.